wbnns/awesome-base/README.md

 ## Disclaimer

-_This list is being provided as is.
+_This list is community-curated and is being provided as is.
 No guarantee, representation, or warranty is being made, express or implied, as to the safety or correctness of the associated code.
 This list is not an official list.
 Users should do their own research and use the above sites at their own risk.
 Users of the above links may experience delays, failures, errors, omissions or financial losses or loss of transmitted information.
 Nothing in this repo should be construed as investment advice or legal advice for any particular facts or circumstances.
 Contributors to this repository are not liable for any use of the foregoing, and users should proceed with caution and use at their own risk._